manimayan/SOEN_6431_Deja_Vu/README.md

-# SOEN_6431_Software_Comprehension_Maintenance
+# SOEN_6431_
-The purpose of this project is learning to make critical decisions through theory and  practice of reengineering the source code of a selected system
+The repository is a Software Comprehension and Maintenance project, the purpose of the project is learning to make critical decisions through theory and  practice of reengineering the source code of a selected system.